zzehli/study-notes/data structure and algorithm/algorithm.md

 ```
 * https://youtu.be/yPldqMtg-So?si=vi4WbPuqmeupZDWQ
 * about recursion, variable changed at the bottom will affact the same variable that is cached in the recursion above it. eg(test case: [[0,1],[0,2],[1,3]] and print visitList)
+* pay attention to how the visited list is updated
 ### 994 Rotting Orange (Graph)
 * initial thought:
     * breath first search
 * to move to four directions, use (1, 0) (0, 1) (-1, 0) (0, -1) to represent a move
 * besides the queue for bfs, needs another map to store the distance/time laps
+* Why dfs doesn't work?
+Because the algorithm traverses from multiple starting points, only bfs would ensure that the "flood fill" spread as intended (similar to 733.
+Flood Fill)
 ### 542 01 Matrix (Graph, Matrix, BFS, DP)
 * Brute force:
     ```